Boycott from Within: Views and strategy

-The members of Boycott from Within describe themselves as “Palestinians, Jews, citizens of Israel,” who “join the Palestinian call for a BDS campaign against Israel, inspired by the struggle of South Africans against apartheid,” and who are “devoted to the promotion of just peace and true democracy in this region.”
-They disapprove of “Western governments' decision to boycott the Palestinians in the Occupied Palestinian Territories,” which they characterize as “particularly outrageous given the same Western governments' prolonged support of Israel's apartheid and other daily violations of international law.”
+The members of Boycott from Within describe themselves as "Palestinians, Jews, citizens of Israel," who "join the Palestinian call for a BDS campaign against Israel, inspired by the struggle of South Africans against apartheid," and who are "devoted to the promotion of just peace and true democracy in this region."
+They disapprove of "Western governments' decision to boycott the Palestinians in the Occupied Palestinian Territories," which they characterize as "particularly outrageous given the same Western governments' prolonged support of Israel's apartheid and other daily violations of international law."

-Leading members
+Notable members

 Ronnie Barkan

 Ronnie Barkan, a longtime Jewish Israeli activist and math teacher who was raised in Raanana, near Tel Aviv, is a co-founder of Boycott from Within.
 He has been involved since 2004 in protests against the Israeli barrier in the West Bank and has been arrested and detained a number of times.
-In a 2012 interview with journalist Ceclia Dalla Negra of The Electronic Intifada, he expressed his belief that Palestinian resistance should be focused on being a “popular struggle rather than a nonviolent one,” but added that “as long as Israel and its backers use means of terror against the Palestinian civil population, then we cannot legally and should not morally condemn those fighting for their liberation from doing so.”
+In a 2012 interview with journalist Ceclia Dalla Negra of The Electronic Intifada, he expressed his belief that Palestinian resistance is a "popular struggle rather than a nonviolent one," but added that "as long as Israel and its backers use means of terror against the Palestinian civil population, then we cannot legally and should not morally condemn those fighting for their liberation from doing so."

-Barkan has described himself as “among the group of the over-privileged in this struggle for Palestinian rights, acting against a system that has at its very core the Zionist principle of differentiation.”
-He describes the Israeli treatment of Palestinians as apartheid, identifies himself as “anti-Zionist,” and refers to Israel as “the Jewish-supremacist entity...founded on the basis of ethnic cleansing and ethnic segregation.”
+Barkan has described himself as "among the group of the over-privileged in this struggle for Palestinian rights, acting against a system that has at its very core the Zionist principle of differentiation."
+He describes the Israeli treatment of Palestinians as apartheid, identifies himself as "anti-Zionist," and refers to Israel as "the Jewish-supremacist entity...founded on the basis of ethnic cleansing and ethnic segregation."

 Barkan has been described as having evaded mandatory service in the Israel Defense Forces (IDF).
 He himself has said that he refused to complete his mandatory military service.
-“There's a lot of social pressure [in Israel],” he told Al-Jazeera in 2011.
-“We're raised to be soldiers from kindergarten.
-We're taught that it's our duty [to serve in the army] and you're a parasite or traitor if you don't want to serve.”
-He said that Israelis “are raised to be deeply racist,” and described his support for BDS as a means of “renouncing my privileges in this land and insisting on equality for all.”
+"There's a lot of social pressure [in Israel]," he told Al-Jazeera in 2011.
+"We're raised to be soldiers from kindergarten.
+We're taught that it's our duty [to serve in the army] and you're a parasite or traitor if you don't want to serve."
+He said that Israelis "are raised to be deeply racist," and described his support for BDS as a means of "renouncing my privileges in this land and insisting on equality for all."
 He does not, however, support the turning away of Israeli academics or musicians from conferences or other gatherings abroad because they are Israelis, saying that such conduct amounts to racism.

-The Israel Security Agency investigators interrogated Barkan in the run-up to the 2012 “flytilla.”
+The Israel Security Agency investigators interrogated Barkan in the run-up to the 2012 "flytilla."

 In 2010, Barkan represented the Palestinian Popular Struggle Coordination Committee at the European Parliament.